Anti-Canadian sentiment: Newfoundland

 Many in Newfoundland harbour an ambivalent attitude towards Canada.
-Many blame the federation for economic difficulties experienced since the dominion joined confederation in 1949.
+Many blame the federation for economic difficulties experienced since the dominion joined the confederation in 1949.
 Some Newfoundlanders perceive a disrespectful attitude toward them from the rest of Canada, and Newfie stereotypes and ethnic jokes that depict Newfoundlanders as stupid or lazy are a source of ire.
 Former Newfoundland premier Danny Williams notably ordered all Canadian flags removed from provincial buildings during a dispute with the federal government in 2004.
 Williams was personally popular in Newfoundland, at times receiving as much as 85% support in polls.

 Political accusations

 Sometimes Canadians accuse each other of being anti-Canadian: For example, Manitoba Premier Gary Doer (NDP) accused the governments of Ontario and Alberta of being "anti-Canadian" due to their dislike for equalization payments.